-Pavement Surface: Breezeways will feature high-quality construction, surface materials and maintenance practices that maximize surface smoothness and pavement life, minimizing potential for pavement cracking and buckling.
+Pavement Surface: Breezeways will be constructed to meet requirements of public road design.
+They will feature high-quality construction, surface materials and maintenance practices that maximize surface smoothness and pavement life, minimizing potential for pavement cracking and buckling.

 A protected intersection.
 Source: Toole Design Group